Your Eyes Seem Healthy, But You Should Still Get Them Checked

 The answer to the last question for the most of us is unfortunately no. A common misconception about eye health is that if there isn’t anything obviously wrong, we don’t need to go to the eye doctor.

 However, just because your eyes are seemingly healthy that doesn’t mean that they are.
 In fact, a lot of common eye conditions can have no symptoms or signs until it is too late to do anything about it.
-A lot of common eye conditions are preventable if caught early.
+Even if you are taking care of your body with supplements and a healthy diet, absorption of nutrients changes as you age, which is why it’s so important to stay vigilant.

 Unfortunately, when we don’t go for an annual eye exam because we think our eyes are healthy, we’re then surprised by severe eye conditions and sometimes diseases that develop.